RedietHailu23/flutter-2024-proj/README.md

 # Description of the Application
 ---
-This hub is designed to display pending projects of a company that are in progress and employees see the projects and to where they are assigned and track their progress.
+This hub is designed to display projects of a company that are open form work and user of the mobile application can apply for the specified work.
 # How It Works
 ---
 1. Employee signup or added by the admin to access the application.
-2. Get access to the project.
+2. Get access to the project relised by the company.
-3. Track the project process to where they are assigned.
+3. Apply for the specified work.
 #  Features
 ---
 # Access to projects
 ---
 Projects created by the admin who is the project manager are displayed to employees.
-# project tracking
+# project Application
 ---
-Emplyees track their assigned projects.
+Users apply for the specified project.
 # Roles
 ---
 1. Project Manager : Assigns project to emplyees and give specific attribuits to be displayed in the application like (title, description, deadline, employees..)
-2. Emplyees: Acess the project assigned to the their department and track their progress on the accomplisment of the project.
+2. Users: apply for the project posted by the company.
 # CRUD
 ---
 # Project Manager